Ogden-area live music scene

 Ogden’s musical heartbeat is incredibly healthy.
 A solid crop of musicians from fresh solo acts like Carrie Myers, Christian Scheller, Caitlin Thompson and Marny Lion Proudfit to seasoned bands like The Highway Thieves, The Blazin’ Aces and Red Shot Pony abound.
 Importantly, more and more Ogden artists are hitting the road and taking the Ogden sound to new places.
 It’s getting harder and harder to catch artists like Daniel Weldon, Pinetop Inferno, The Proper Way, Mojave Nomads or Talia Keys in Ogden as bigger venues in Salt Lake City, Park City and points beyond pull them away, but they still appear around town from time to time.

 Most notable is the national ascent of Americana and folk prodigy, Sammy Brue.
-The 16-year old signed his first record deal last year with New West Records and spent significant time living in Nashville with his family where he could hone his chops in live performances in recognizable venues like “The Basement” before heading to Muscle Shoals and jumping in the studio.
-HIs debut album, “I Am Nice,” produced by John Paul White and backed with members of Alabama Shakes, lands in June and he’ll hit the road with mentor Justin Townes Earl on a national tour in support of its release before returning home to Ogden.
+He signed his first record deal in 2016 with New West Records and spent significant time living in Nashville with his family where he could hone his chops in live performances in recognizable venues like “The Basement” before heading to Muscle Shoals and jumping in the studio.
+His debut album, “I Am Nice,” produced by John Paul White and backed with members of Alabama Shakes, was critically acclaimed and was supported by a national tour with mentor Justin Townes Earl.
+He followed that album up with his second full-album release, "Down With Desperation" in 2018 and toured internationally with the Marcus King Band.

-Lighthouse Lounge hosts a couple of acoustic brunch residencies — Saturday with Paddy Teglia and Sunday with Brooke Mackintosh.
-The Tim Daniels Band plugs in every Monday evening and Jon Turner organizes the Lighthouse’s Sunday Fam Jamz where local musicians of all ability levels can enjoy informal and energetic jam sessions.
-Jon also curates an acoustic open-mic night on Thursday evenings at 7:00 before turning the stage over to “Ogden Unplugged” at 9:00, typically featuring larger local acts such as Grits Green, Brothers Brimm or Barbaloot Suitz.
-Most hail from the Ogden area, but lucky music lovers might stumble into a show with the Michelle Moonshine Trioor Tony Holiday and the Velvetones.
+Lighthouse Lounge hosts a couple of acoustic brunch residencies with rotating artists on Saturdays and Sundays.
+As the COVID-19 pandemic subsides, expect Jon Turner to resume his curation of an acoustic open-mic night on Thursday evenings at 7:00 before turning the stage over to “Ogden Unplugged” at 9:00, typically featuring larger local acts such as Grits Green, Brothers Brimm or Barbaloot Suitz.
+Most hail from the Ogden area, but lucky music lovers might stumble into a show with the Michelle Moonshine Trio or Tony Holiday and the Velvetones.

-Fridays and Saturdays at the Lighthouse Lounge are often the best chance to catch those aforementioned Ogden artists such as Daniel Weldon, Pinetop Inferno, The Proper Way, Talia Keys, The Highway Thieves, The Johnny Utahs, Rick Gerber & the Nightcaps and even the Legendary Joe McQueen and his quartet, still shaping the Ogden scene with authority at age 98.
+Fridays and Saturdays at the Lighthouse Lounge are often the best chance to catch those aforementioned Ogden artists such as Daniel Weldon, Pinetop Inferno, The Proper Way, Talia Keys, The Highway Thieves, The Johnny Utahs, Rick Gerber & the Nightcaps and even the members of the Joe McQueen Quartet, who continue to perform and maintain McQueen's legacy.

 A couple of consistent go-to venues for more intimate performances from local instrumentalists and singer/songwriters include Rovali’s Ristorante Italiano, Harley & Buck’s and Slackwater Pub & Pizzeria.
 These venues are the places to catch solo, acoustic performances from artists like local guitar phenom, Gar Ashby or singer songwriters like Ché Zuro, Melody Puslipher (three-time winner of “Best Vocalist in Utah”), Scotty Haze, Caitlin Thompson, Ryan Hawthorn, Scott Rogers, Blake Gardner, Naomi Harlan, Tim Daniels and more, when they’re not accompanied by their respective full bands.

-If you want to see the likes of Scotty Haze or Tim Daniels plugged in and rocking with their full rhythm sections, or bands like Red Shot Pony, The Kap Brothers or Blazin’ Aces, it’s worth checking the schedules of venues like The Iron Horse, Brewskis, Funk ’n Dive, Kamikaze’s or D&R Spirits.
+If you want to see the likes of Scotty Haze or Tim Daniels plugged in and rocking with their full rhythm sections, or bands like Red Shot Pony, The Kap Brothers or Blazin’ Aces, it’s worth checking the schedules of venues like The Iron Horse, Brewskis, Funk ’n Dive, Kamikaze’s or Yes Hell.

 Amir Jackson and Nurture the Creative Mind have constructed a recording studio and are developing the next generation of Ogden singer/songwriters while creating platforms for collaboration and an outlet for the result.
 NCM also operates “Utah’s Listening Room” at 443 27th Street.
 This new venue showcases intimate performances by the area’s top singer/songwriters and is the area’s only truly “all-ages” music venue.